lexngu/cmme/README.md

 * Initalize a new Python environment: `conda create -n cmme-env python=3.10`
 * Activate it: `conda activate cmme-env`
 * Install the "matlabengine" (see: [Install MATLAB Engine API for Python](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html))
+* Install CMME's dependencies:
+  * First run `pip install pyzmq`
-* * Install CMME's dependencies: `pip install -r requirements.txt`
+  * Then run `pip install -r requirements.txt`
   * Install our patched version of cl4py: `pip install git+https://github.com/lexngu/cl4py.git` <i>(The patched version implements means to capture the console output of SBCL for online interaction with IDyOM's database)</i>

 Finally, setup IDyOM's database:
 * Check and edit `cmme/cmme-comparison.ini` in a text editor.
 It should be self-explanatory, what to set.